 Far more challenging than tapping into this deep well of empathy for humanity was finding compassion for myself.
 At first, I would beat myself up when I didn’t stay focused during a meditation session.
 Eventually, I came to forgive myself (more about forgiveness here).
 I saw clearly that I was doing the best I could.
 I found joy welling up from within my heart as I tapped into my true “Buddha nature,” which is love.

-Get Clarity on Your Life.
+Get Clarity in Your Life.

 Each Vipassana retreat brought me clarity.
 For example, I went into the first one feeling overwhelmed by anxiety after my divorce.
-I saw how I needed to trust in things as they are in spite of my lack of control.
+I saw how I needed to trust in things as they were in spite of my lack of control.
 Not only did I rid myself of insomnia, but also I emerged feeling positively joyful.

 What truth will your Vipassana retreat reveal to you?
 Only ten days of silence will speak the answer with unabashed honesty.